clyve345/Data-Analytics-for-Display-Advertisement-Campaign/README.md

 # **Project Title:**
-Brand Advertisement Sales Analysis
+Data Analytics for Advertisement Display Campaign

-# **Project Description:**
+## **Project Description:**
-This is a data analytics project that focuses on EDA and visualization.
-This is how I break down the customer sales data:
+This project encompasses comprehensive exploratory data analysis (EDA) and visualization techniques aimed at discerning the impact of display campaign advertisements on sales performance.
+The primary objective is to uncover actionable insights to optimize revenue generation, refine customer targeting strategies, and enhance overall business efficacy.

-1. Overall - total revenue, sales
+## Key Components and Methodologies:

-2. Basket - Avg quantity, revenue per order, % of single/multiple purchases, etc
+Overall Analysis: Examination of total revenue and sales metrics to gauge the overarching performance of display campaign initiatives.
-3. Attributes - Time dimensions (time of day, day of week), Geography (country, province, country), payment type, Age category, new/recurring customers, frequency
+Basket Analysis: Deconstruction of customer transactions to derive insights such as average quantity purchased, revenue per order, and the proportion of single versus multiple purchases, providing valuable insights into purchasing behaviors.
-4. Product - products likely to sell together
+Attribute Analysis: Exploration of various dimensions including time (e.g., time of day, day of week), geography (country, province), payment types, age categories, customer types (new/recurring), and purchase frequency, offering granular insights into customer demographics and preferences.
-5. Customer Segmentation - By Revenue (high, medium, low)
+Product Association: Identification of product combinations frequently purchased together to inform cross-selling and upselling strategies.
-6. Random Forest classification
+Customer Segmentation: Utilization of advanced segmentation techniques, such as Random Forest classification, to categorize customers based on revenue levels (high, medium, low), facilitating targeted marketing efforts and personalized customer engagement.

-# **Data:**
+## **Data:**
 The dataset consist of sales data for all users who made a purchase through company X advertising campaign.

 ## **Included in this project is:**